 You Are The Owner Of The Sound Content For Eternity.

 One of the arguments that convinced me to try NOIIZ in January 2017 was the license model.
-With the start of the subscription the users get the right to use the samples and presets in their music.
+With the start of the subscription, the users get the right to use the samples and presets in their music.
 Nothing out of the ordinary for a service.
 NOIIZ works here differently than music streaming services.
 What is amazing: musicians can continue to use the sample /preset material once downloaded even after the subscription has been completed.
 So you buy over 100.000 samples, almost 1000 presets for an annual fee.
-In my opinion, a very fair license model with which one does not lose the samples again in the end of the service.
+In my opinion, a very fair license model with which one does not lose the samples again at the end of the service.

 What’s next in 2018?

 As NOIIZ has announced for some time, the year 2018 will be very exciting for the service.
 So they will continue to publish content monthly as well as a completely new product group will be introduced.
-In 2018, users will also have the option to download a straightforward sampler plugin that will allow them to edit the sounds from the cloud: slice, cut, reverse….
-Also, the developers plan to provide several instrument plugins, so a new unlimited instrument download feature will be born.
+In 2018, users will also have the option to download a straightforward sampler plugin that will allow them to edit the sounds from the cloud: slice, cut, reverse… Also, the developers plan to provide several instrument plugins, so a new unlimited instrument download feature will be born.
 How this looks, whether Kontakt 5, VST/AU or what they are based on, there is no information yet.
 So it will be interesting what they will present this year.

 One year has passed and I can say that I still like the NOIIZ download service very much.
 It offers first-class sample material which is very versatile and easy to use.
 Here you can count on a good mix of well-known sample producers and newcomers.
 Every month, exciting new sample libraries come out, bringing new timbres to this online collection each time.
 Even though the preset area is still under construction, the user currently gets a very good selection of excellent presets for various software Synthesizers.
 The download as well as the saving process is straightforward and works perfectly.
-Also the license model of NOIIZ could convince me whereby the samples and presets can be kept even after completion of the yearly subscription.
+Also, the license model of NOIIZ could convince me whereby the samples and presets can be kept even after the completion of the yearly subscription.

 Improvements & Negative

 There are criticisms of the price and the iOS connection.
-For a regular price of $ 199 USD, the service in my opinion is set too high.
+For a regular price of $ 199 USD, the service, in my opinion, is set too high.
 A regular price between $ 99 and $ 129 USD would certainly be more interesting here and would convince more people.
 Since musicians have always been a little more skeptical about buying sample libraries, you have to offer and sell this service at a more interesting price.

 I was a bit disappointed about the missing iOS connection because you can certainly use the service very well, especially with samplers and MPC-like apps.
 It certainly would be be most impossible task for developers to design an app because they already have a PC and Mac application.
 I hope a lot that they will include iOS soon to their service.

-By and large NOIIZ convinced me with its excellent content (Samples & Presets) and its easy operation.
+By and large, NOIIZ convinced me with its excellent content (Samples & Presets) and its easy operation.
 With a few clicks of the mouse, it’s possible now to find the perfect sample.
 To the question: Is this the future for samples and presets?
 In my opinion yes.
-With new services like this, sound designers have greater and better exposure and a guaranteed earning.
+With new services like this, sound designers have greater and better exposure and guaranteed earning.
 Also, the service is perfect to give newcomers a chance to find a place in the industry.
 It will not replace the market for sample libraries and presets, but mix it up well.
 I’m curious how it will continue with NOIIZ in 2018.
 Good luck!

 The annual NOIIZ subscription is normally available for $199 USD.
 Until 12 of January, you can subscribe to the annual plan for just $99 USD.
 For benefit from an additional $20 USD OFF, please use the SYNTH ANATOMY deal link.
 So you pay only $79 USD for the first year.